 This cow is NOT registered.

-Price: $2,000.
-Please note this cow will be available after her calf is weaned in early April 2018.
+Price: $2,000 (estimated net meat value).
 Please contact us with questions or to make an appointment to view.

 This stunning young lady turned 2 years old in April, 2017.
 She was bred to our bull before his departure and is due in April 2018.